About

 , ${HOME}/catvariation1.png

-and so on as the final step.
-Consult the provider’s documentation
+and so on as the final step:

 #!/usr/bin/env ruby